-Workplace Discrimination Lawyer in Northridge
+Workplace Discrimination Lawyer in SFV

 Workplace discrimination is against the law; both state and federal laws ban various types of discrimination.
 Discrimination can occur in many ways and through many actions pertaining to employment, from hiring to firing and all of the activities in between.